 pest exterminations.

 Heating and cooling equipment may be approved as an adaptive aid.
 Installation of approved heating and cooling equipment is included in the cost of the adaptive aid.
 Support platforms are frequently used to provide support for cooling equipment installed in home windows.
 The support platforms attach in a clamp-like manner without fasteners.
 The cost and installation of support platforms are considered as an adaptive aid.
 The installation of heating and cooling equipment may require modification of the home (for example, additional wiring or widening of the windows).
-The modification of the home must be authorized as a minor home modification.
+The modification of the home must be authorized as a minor home modification (MHM).

-Flooring applications, including vinyl and industrial carpet, may not be authorized for adaptations or improvements to the home that are of general utility and are not of direct medical or remedial benefit to the individual.
+Flooring applications, including vinyl and industrial carpet, may not be authorized for adaptations or improvements to the home that are of general utility and are not of direct medical or remedial benefit to the member.

 6630 Home Modification Service Cost Lifetime Limit